mono/website/docs/advanced/pinvoke/index.md

  private static extern void Frobnicate ();
 ```

-Then, you just need to provide `MyLibrary.dll` for Windows platforms, `libMyLibrary.so` for Unix platforms, and `libMyLibrary.dylib` for Mac OS X platforms.
+Then, you just need to provide `MyLibrary.dll` for Windows platforms, `libMyLibrary.so` for Unix platforms, and `libMyLibrary.dylib` for macOS platforms.

 Note: Windows will not automatically append a `.dll` extension to library names that already have a period (.) in their name, such as `libgtk-win32-2.0-0.dll`.
 If you try to use `libgtk-win32-2.0-0` as the library name, Windows won't automatically append `.dll`, resulting in a **DllNotFoundException**.
 Consequently you should either avoid periods in library names or always use the full filename (including the `.dll` extension) and rely on Mono's \<dllmap/\> mechanism.